bsorrentino/bsorrentino/_posts/2002-09-22-clone-copy-flow-within-solution.md

 layout: post
 title:  "Powerapps: Clone Flow within Solution"
 date:   2022-09-22 17:00:00 +0200
-description: ow to clone a Powerapps flow within solution using the zx-powerapps-cli
+description: How to clone a Powerapps flow within solution using the zx-powerapps-cli
 categories: Powerapps
 ---